jtourlamain/Tobania.Xam.Tobit/docs/serviceagents.md

 ```

 ### ModernHttpClient
 As mentioned in the Fusillade section Xamarin uses the Mono Network stack.
 We want to use the faster native network stacks.
-For that reason we use ModernHttpClient
+For that reason we use ModernHttpClient.
+Info about Modernhttpclient can be found on [https://github.com/paulcbetts/ModernHttpClient](https://github.com/paulcbetts/ModernHttpClient)

 - Install the NuGet package Modernhttpclient (version 2.4.2).
 - Our code still gives an error on the ApiHandler.
 Create a new folder Helpers in the ServiceAgents folder and add a C#-file with name ApiHelper.
 - Your ApiHandler class must inherit from NativeMessageHandler (comes with the ModernHttpClient package)